Polish judges under 'political control', watchdog warns

 And the fact PiS already got rid of 160 presidents and vice-presidents in this way in the past year was a matter of "deep regret", it said.

-Greco started monitoring the rule of law in Poland already back in 2012.
+Greco started monitoring the rule of law in Poland already in 2012.

 Things were far from ideal back then.

-But they deteriorated further after PiS got into power in 2015 and began to reform the judiciary in a way which, it said, purged communist-era corruption, but which it critics said gave the ruling party mastery over the courts.
+But they deteriorated after PiS got into power in 2015 and began to reform the judiciary in a way which, it said, purged communist-era corruption, but which its critics said gave the ruling party mastery over the courts.

-The European Commission also started a sanctions procedure against Warsaw in 2017.
+The European Commission started a sanctions procedure against Warsaw in 2017.

-And the latest Greco report noted that the international pressure had had some impact, with PiS repealing forced retirements of some Supreme Court judges in a "welcome" step last year.
+And the latest Greco report noted that international pressure had had some impact, with PiS repealing forced retirements of some Supreme Court judges in a "welcome" step last year.

 But the Polish government's new disciplinary powers had already seen some judges attacked for referring cases to the EU court in Luxembourg or for voicing criticism of PiS reforms, Greco noted.